-Tourism development The role of local and national governments in destination management The importance of partnerships in destination management
+Tourism development.
+The role of local and national governments in destination management and the importance of partnerships in destination management

-Students will look at the appeal and characteristics of some global destinations and how they change over time such as transport links, traditional lifestyles of local cultures etc. They will understand that increased numbers of visitors and the development of visitor's facilities, amenities and infrastructure may influence destinations negatively or positively through Butler's Tourist Area Life Cycle (TALC) model.
+Students will look at the appeal and characteristics of some global destinations and how they change over time such as transport links, traditional lifestyles of local cultures etc. They will understand that increased numbers of